pieterocp/daemonizable-command/README.md

 An [example with all the bells and whistles](examples/ExampleCommand.php) is also available and gives a good overview of best practices and how to do some basic things.

 ## How to daemonize?
 Alright, now we have an endless running command *in the foreground*.
-Usefull for debugging, useless in production!
+Useful for debugging, useless in production!
 So how do we make this thing a real daemon?

 You should use [systemd](http://www.freedesktop.org/wiki/Software/systemd) to daemonize the command.
 They provide very robust daemonization, start your daemon on a reboot and also monitor the process so it will try to restart it in the case of a crash.

-If you can't use Upstart or systemd, you can use `.lock` file with [LockHandler](http://symfony.com/doc/current/components/filesystem/lock_handler.html) with [crontab](https://wikipedia.org/wiki/Cron) wich start script every minute.
+If you can't use Upstart or systemd, you can use `.lock` file with [LockHandler](http://symfony.com/doc/current/components/filesystem/lock_handler.html) with [crontab](https://wikipedia.org/wiki/Cron) which start script every minute.

 An [example Upstart script](https://github.com/mac-cain13/daemonizable-command/blob/master/examples/example-systemd.service) is available, place your script in `/etc/init/` and start the daemon with `start example-daemon`.
 The name of the `.conf`-file will be the name of the daemon.
 A systemd example is not yet available, but it shouldn't be that hard to [figure out](http://patrakov.blogspot.nl/2011/01/writing-systemd-service-files.html).